seanpierce/introtorhythm.com-archive/README.md

 ### Deployments

-The application will be hosted on an Elastic Beanstalk instance and deployments will be handled using AWS's `awsebcli` command-line tools.
-See implementation docs <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html">here</a>.
+The application will be hosted on a DigitalOcean droplet cloud server running Ubuntu.
+See installation documentation <a href="https://www.digitalocean.com/community/tutorials/how-to-install-django-and-set-up-a-development-environment-on-ubuntu-16-04">here</a>.

 Currently exposed routes: